sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_4dig.rst

-In this lesson, we'll learn how to use a **4-digit 7-segment display** with the Raspberry Pi Pico 2w to create a simple time counter.
+In this lesson, we'll learn how to use a **4-digit 7-segment display** with the Raspberry Pi Pico 2 W to create a simple time counter.
 The display will count up every second, showing the elapsed time in seconds.

 **Required Components**